 The underlined a, by the way, was a subtle jab against a teacher who stubbornly misspelled my name with an o.
 Thanks, Dad.

 I read the above description of those notes to Miss Moe at Dad’s memorial service, tearlessly and to peals of laughter, in front of a crowd that numbered in the hundreds and consisted mostly of public-school teachers.
 Remarkably, his own third-grade teacher made an appearance—Dad had just attended her 90th birthday party—while a relative drove all the way down from Ontario.
 In the receiving line, a man openly wept as he drew nearer to me.
 All afternoon my cousins had been slipping me glasses of Jamesons, and I threw one back now, concentrating on the lovely way it snaked down my throat.
 The man looked to be a few years older than me, his graying hair worn heavy metal-band long, his face lined and roughly bearded, his arms inked.
 With a start I recognized him as Mr. H, my eighth-grade history teacher and one of Dad’s former students.
 Back when I was in junior high school he had been crew-cut and khaki’d, angrily pounding on the lectern until it cracked.
 More than once he had hurled chalk at some kid in the back of the room.

 I penned a column extolling the virtues of the school newspaper’s adviser.
 I wrote that he had been the most influential person in my life—after which Dad and I didn’t speak much.
-In fact, it took him four years to respond and when he finally did so, it was by letter.

 A kid who may have been me.